COLNE cyclone Steven Burke blew away the competition to take gold and a new world record at the London Olympics tonight.

 “It is a stunning achievement for such a young athlete from Colne.
 I think this is brilliant news, not just for steven and all his friends and family, but for Pendle and East Lancashire.

 “It’s an achievement that deserves recognition for an Olympic gold medalist.”

 Steve Edgington, 57, bar manager at the Crown Hotel, in Colne, where fans were watching the final said: “It’s brilliant.
 It’s great he’s a local lad.
-They performed top notch and achieved the world record as well.
+They performed top notch and achieved the world

 “To see the three of them coming across the line like that together was real team work.
 Their gold medal was very well deserved.”

 Colin Nutter, 66, who was cheering the team on, said: “I think it is great.
 He has performed incredibly well.
 He’s done the town proud.”